 - Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax.

 The American Lung Association in Michigan worked with a diverse group of stakeholders to help promote a statewide law in Michigan to increase the minimum age of sale for tobacco products to 21 often referred to as Tobacco 21 law.
 House Bill 4736, is a part of a four-bill bipartisan package that would also add restrictions on other smoking and tobacco products.
 In addition to raising the smoking age, the bill would raise the fines for those who sell tobacco or related items to underage customers.
 It would also make breaking the law a lower offense—from a misdemeanor to a civil infraction—and would raise fines from $50 to $1,000 for a first offense.

 While the bill remained stuck in the House Committee on Regulatory Reform, it is hoped that the new legislature will hold a hearing on this legislation to begin the dialog on why this is important to the health of Michigan's youth.
 The local Genesee County Tobacco 21 Ordinance remains unenforceable due to a Circuit Court ruling that the ordinance is preempted by the state's Age of Majority Act.
 That ruling is being appealed, but it just reinforces the need for a statewide Tobacco 21 law.

 Polls show that 65 percent of Michigan voters support raising the minimum age for the sale of tobacco products from 18 to 21.
 The Lung Association in Michigan believes now is the time to act.

-As we look ahead to 2018, the American Lung Association in Michigan will continue to work with a broad coalition of stakeholders to advocate for raising the tax on tobacco products, fully fund evidence-based tobacco prevention and cessation programs, and pass a state Tobacco 21 law in Michigan.
+As we look ahead to 2019, the American Lung Association in Michigan will continue to work with a broad coalition of stakeholders to advocate for increased funding for evidence-based tobacco prevention and cessation services, and to pass a state Tobacco 21 law in Michigan